-Marazion, home of St Michael’s Mount, is the perfect place for a self catering holiday.
+Marazion, home of St Michael’s Mount, is the perfect place for a Cornish holiday.
 But where is the best place to eat out?
-Marazion has range of restaurants, pubs, cafés and take-aways and having lived in Marazion for the past year, I’ve sampled much of what it has to offer.
-Here is a guide to the 5 best places to eat & drink in Marazion (in no particular order):
+Marazion has a wide range of restaurants, pubs and cafés, as well as take away options.
+Here is a guide to just a few of our favourite places to eat out in at this magical town...

 Chapel Rock Café

-This beach café serves up a wide selection of tasty grub from Newlyn crab sandwiches to traditional Cornish pasties, among many other things.
-Enjoy one of their delicious coffees while enjoying the views of St Michael’s Mount from their upstairs lounge, or have it to-go and experience the mount up-close.
-Yards from Marazion beach, the Chapel Rock Café is the ideal place to grab lunch while spending the day soaking up the sun.
+This beach café serves up a wide selection of tasty grub from Newlyn crab sandwiches to traditional Cornish pasties.
+Enjoy one of their delicious coffees while enjoying the views of St Michael’s Mount from their upstairs lounge, or have it to go and experience the mount up-close.
+Yards from Marazion beach, Chapel Rock Café is the ideal place to grab lunch while spending the day soaking up the sun.

 The Coldstreamer, Gulval

 Although not strictly in Marazion, The Coldstreamer is too good to miss off the list.
-Located about 4 miles west of Marazion, this country pub is tucked away in the tiny village of Gulval and offers many local ales along with exceptional food.
+Located about 4 miles west of Marazion, this country, family-run pub is tucked away in the tiny village of Gulval and offers local ales along with exceptional food.
 The staff here are friendly and the stylish interior provides a great atmosphere for a relaxing evening meal.
-Having sampled the menu here on many occasions, the food has always been consistently good and never fails to impress.
-A favourite of mine is the roasted pigeon breast!
-Visit The Coldstreamer website for more info and bookings.
-Make sure to book ahead to avoid disappointment!
+Just make sure to book ahead to avoid disappointment!

 View all of our Marazion Cottages >